+considered as 'states' as

+considered as 'states' as per GST.

-Integrated Goods and The Union Government there are 25 service Tax (IGST) Goods and Service Tax Bill, 2017 in Lok Sabha on 27th March, 2017 and the same was passed by Lok Sabha on 29th March, 2017.
+Integrated Goods and Service Tax (IGST) The Union Government presented the Integrated Goods and Service Tax Bill, 2017 in Lok Sabha on 27th March, 2017 and the same was passed by Lok Sabha on 29th March, 2017.
 The Rajya Sabha passed the bill on 6th April, 2017 and was assented by the President on 13th April, 2017.
 Inter-State supplies of taxable goods and/or services is subject to Integrated Goods and Service Tax (IGST).
-IGST will approxi- mately be a sum total of CGST and SGST/UTGST and will be levied by Centre on all interstate supplies ections
+IGST will approximately be a sum total of CGST and SGST/UTGST and will be levied by Centre on all interstate supplies

-- Today GST is widely accepted indirect taxation system implemented in ٠ more than 160 countries in world. - GST was first levied by FRANCE in 1954. • - Today MALAYSIA is the most recent country to join the GST in 2015. • - Models of GST: •
+- Today GST is widely accepted indirect taxation system implemented in ٠ more than 160 countries in world. - GST was first levied by FRANCE in 1954. • - Today MALAYSIA is the most recent country to join the GST in 2015. •

+Models of GST: